 No Products in the Cart

-Particulate Matter and India The PM2.5 is particularly dangerous and can cause adverse health effects owing to its greater penetrability into the human respiratory system and eventual accumulation in human organs and blood.
+Particulate Matter and Air Quality Index in India: The PM2.5 is particularly dangerous and can cause adverse health effects owing to its greater penetrability into the human respiratory system and eventual accumulation in human organs and blood.
 Rural women, children and elderly population are more prone to diseases caused by air pollution.
 Rural women, in particular, face a greater risk from indoor pollution — locally made mud stoves fuelled by solid biofuel emit a far greater amount of finer particulate matter.
-Air quality of any area depends on local emissions, long-range transport, local and regional weather patterns, and to some extent the topography of the region.
+India’s air quality index depends on the different area’s local emissions, long-range transport, local and regional weather patterns, and to some extent the topography of the region.
 Due to increased buoyancy and efficient ventilation in summer, pollution plumes rise effortlessly to the free atmosphere.

 This leads to a reduced level of surface level PM2.5 concentration in our breathing zone.
 The problem gets aggravated during winter that worsens the air quality index in India.
 Adverse conditions during winter help trapping of pollution leading to elevated level of surface PM concentration.
 Compared with peninsular India and coastal regions, the situation is far worse in the Gangetic Basin, especially during winter months.

 The Himalayas act as a barrier to dissipation of pollution plumes emanating from the cities located in the Basin.
 As a result, AQI of Indian cities in the Basin are more prone to sustained bad air quality While the National Air Quality index in India has created greater awareness of air pollution amongst the masses, there is a need for more concrete action to reverse air pollution.
 Overall, the air quality index of India is an important parameter to measure the extent of pollution across the country due to rapid industrialization.